JackSzwergold/Writing/memories/Hanging Out in TriBeCa in the 1970s.md

 If you want to call me a cool kid, please do.
 You see, back in 1975 or 1976—when I was 7 or 8 years old—I visited  TriBeCa for the first time… With my mom and dad.

-Not at the Mudd Club or anything like that but in a huge factory just South of Canal Street.
+Not at the Mudd Club or Artist’s Spaceor anything like that but in a huge factory just South of Canal Street in TriBeCa.

-It was a garment factory and my mom, dad and I headed out from the ass end of Brooklyn to TriBeCa to look for work.
+The space was a garment factory and—one Saturday morning—my mom, dad and I headed out from the ass end of Brooklyn to TriBeCa so my mom could look for work.

-We all took the train out one Saturday morning.
-I was grey and overcast.
-The subway was one of those rickety old cars that was kinda corrugated on the side.
+We all took the train out of Brighton Beach.
+I was grey and overcast and—since it was a weekend morning—the subway was pretty dead and desolate.
+The train car itself was one of those rickety old metal cars that was kinda corrugated on the side; most likely still had the old “TA” (Transit Authority) logo on the side.
 The trip was fun.
 I liked looking out the windows.
 Especially the window of the first car.
 I’d get excited toys, balls and junk on the tracks and had fantasies of getting off at a nearby stop, running onto the tracks and scoring some free toys.

 But that was not to be.
 First, I was too young and would get hit by a train and die.
 Second, we needed to head into Manhattan to see if my mom could get a job in a schmatta factory.